ckids-datafirst/website/content/projects/2022-Fall/711/index.md

   will have the opportunity to work with different sensing modalities, and develop models for both sensory perception and reasoning.
 tags: *id001
-title: Decoding How Humans Encode Memories
+title: Decoding How Humans Encode Memories (Fall - 2022)
 url_code: null
 url_pdf: null
 url_slides: null